hjoelr/activeCollab-PHP-API-Library/README.md

 This library is intended to simplify the process of communicating with an activeCollab install through the activeCollab API using PHP.
 This project is definitely in pre-alpha stages and some major core changes may happen at any time.
-That being said, please feel free to try it out on your own test projects in activeCollab and give me feedback at hjoelr@gmail.com.
+That being said, please feel free to try it out on your own test projects in activeCollab.

 Getting Started
 ---------------